joavzmo/DC/TrackProposal.md

     * Learner will be able to create neural networks with the Specify-Compile-Fit-Optimize-Validate Keras workflow.
   * Prerequisites
     * [Introduction to Python](https://www.datacamp.com/courses/intro-to-python-for-data-science)
-      - I would remove this prerequisite, because it is already a prerequisite of [Intermediate Python for Data Science](https://www.datacamp.com/courses/intermediate-python-for-data-science).
     * [Intermediate Python for Data Science](https://www.datacamp.com/courses/intermediate-python-for-data-science)
     * [Supervised Learning with scikit-learn](https://www.datacamp.com/courses/supervised-learning-with-scikit-learn)

+**_Note_**: *I would remove the first two prerequisites, because they are already a prerequisite of the third one.
+Unless we assume "transitivity of prerequisites", the list will grow very large as the number of courses in the platform increases.
+This is actually the case for other courses in the platform, for example for the rest of courses in this track.
+In any case, for the sake of consistency, I would like to discuss the prerequisites policy with my colleagues / supervisor.*

 ## 2 - [Deep Learning with Keras in Python](https://www.datacamp.com/courses/deep-learning-with-keras-in-python)